 Organising your school website behaviour policy (and your other policies)

 Consider how you display your policies on your school website.

-It is best to either list them alphabetically with a consistent naming format or to display them in groups.
-If you choose to display your policies in groups you could use the following headings as examples: 'Teaching & Learning', 'SEND', 'General Policies'.
-I'm sure you can think of appropriate group names for your setting.
+It is best to either list them alphabetically with a consistent naming format or to display them in groups. (see above for examples of this) If you choose to display your policies in groups you could use the following headings as examples: 'Teaching & Learning', 'SEND', 'General Policies'.

 Where can you go from here?